Condo London 2026, Hosting Magician Space, Bejing

 Text by Dot Zhihan Jia

-In Whisperer, her debut UK solo exhibition, Yasmine Anlan Huang constructs an archaeology of absence.
-The title carries a dual resonance that defines her methodology: a whisperer as one who speaks in hushed, barely audible tones; as well as someone skilled in taming wild animals through body language and voice rather than force.
+In Whisperer, her debut UK solo exhibition, Yasmine Anlan Huang constructs an archaeology of absence informed by her nomadic grounding in multiple cities.
+The title carries a dual resonance: a whisperer as one who speaks in hushed, barely audible tones; as well as someone skilled in taming wild animals through body language and voice rather than force.

-The text functions as an emotional chronicle of survival – a textual fabric where language touches, omits, and suggests.
-This precarious balance is physically enacted in its presentation: its cover, encrusted with pale pink nacre, catches an iridescent sheen – a material that is itself a defensive secretion, a beautiful hardening against an irritant.
-Suspended from ropes that function simultaneously as a lyrical swing and an emergency escape line, the object exists in a state of constant, literal suspension.
-It is an object at once self-referential and monumental, a physical manifestation of a love that must negotiate its own survival within a dominating gaze.
+The installation Love of the Colonizer (2025) centres on Huang’s eponymous book, a collection of prose and poetry written during the pandemic.
+Voiced through ‘Siming’ – a speculative alter ego and transliteration of the artist’s name – the book embodies a devotion perpetually shadowed by friction and the weight of othering.
+The text functions as an emotional chronicle of survival, a monologue where language touches, omits, and suggests.
+This balance is physically enacted in its presentation: its cover, encrusted with pale pink nacre, catches an iridescent sheen – a material that is itself a defensive secretion.
+The book is impaled upon a blade, held by the binding that clings to the cold silhouette of the steel.
+Suspended from ropes that function simultaneously as a lyrical swing and an emergency escape line, the object exists in literal suspension – a manifestation of a devotion that must negotiate its own survival within a dominating gaze.

 Huang’s practice is an act of vigilant attention to what hovers unresolved at the edges of understanding.
 She charts a poetics of the threshold where the desire to see is checked by the opacity of the surface, and the machinery of the trap is softened into an elegy.
 Whisperer gathers works that linger within the fragile, suspended grammar of translation – a way of inhabiting the gaps of what can never be fully known, and recognising that space as love.